-Fig. 4-5.
+Fig. 4-6.
 Oversynchronization of a multivibrator sweep circuit.

-waveforms photographed at points in a multivibrator sweep circuit of an oscilloscope.
-Fig. 4-5A shows the signal obtained at the plate of the first section, and Fig. 4-5B, the signal at the output of the discharge section.
-Fig. 4-5C illustrates the waveform actually displayed on the screen of the oscilloscope.
-Fig. 4-5A shows that one cycle of sweep contains parts of three cycles of sine-wave signal and that the other cycle of sweep contains parts of two cycles of signal.
-Fig. 4-5B depicts that the sweeps travel at a constant rate, but that alternate cycles are of different lengths.
-Each cycle of sweep and retrace can be seen to correspond to certain portions of the waveform of Fig. 4-5C.
+cycle of sweep contains parts of three cycles of sine-wave signal and that the other cycle of sweep contains parts of two cycles of signal.
+Fig. 4-6B depicts that the sweeps travel at a constant rate, but that alternate cycles are of different lengths.
+Each cycle of sweep and retrace can be seen to correspond to certain portions of the waveform of Fig. 4-6C.

-If oversynchronization is carried to extremes, the sawtooth waveform of Fig. 4-5B may even degenerate into one large cycle followed by two or three very small ones.
+If oversynchronization is carried to extremes, the sawtooth waveform of Fig. 4-6B may even degenerate into one large cycle followed by two or three very small ones.
 In such a case the waveform on the screen would also be greatly distorted.
 Some manufacturers have designed circuits to lessen or eliminate the possibility of oversynchronization.
 One method is to use a limiter stage ahead of the point of injection of the sync signal.
-An oscilloscope using this method is the Precision Model ES 550.
 In oscilloscopes that do not have provision for limiting oversynchronization effects, it is sometimes found that a change in the vertical amplitude setting will affect the sweep operation, causing the waveform to fall either into or out of sync.
-These are usually cases where the sync take-off point follows the vertical amplitude control.
+These are usually cases where the sync takeoff point follows the vertical amplitude control.
 Therefore, when the vertical amplitude is changed, the amplitude of the sync signal changes with it, with the result that synchronization may be affected.

 For simplicity the sync signals shown in the preceding examples have been sine-wave signals.
-In cases where the sync signal is taken as a part of the signal in the vertical amplifiers of the oscilloscope, it can take on any form, depending upon the waveform being viewed.
+In cases where the sync signal is taken as a part of the signal in the vertical amplifiers of the oscilloscope, it can take on any form, depending on the waveform being viewed.
 Generally, stable synchronization will be more easily attained with signals of a peaked or sharply pulsed nature rather than with those of a more even nature.
 Sometimes a signal may have more peaks at its negative extreme than at its positive extreme or vice versa.
 A sync polarity-reversal switch on the oscilloscope may help the operator obtain stable synchronization in these cases.
 If such a switch is not included, the same effect can sometimes be obtained if the signal to be observed is taken from a point having a signal 180 degrees out of phase with respect to the signal at the first point.
 The signals between two successive stages in an amplifier usually have this phase reversal.